OpenSpace/OpenSpace-Docs/getting-started/introduction/index.md

-# Getting Started
+# Introduction
 The guide provides all information to a new user of OpenSpace to install the software and start it for the first time.

 The best-supported platform for running OpenSpace is a Windows 10 or Windows 11 machine with at least 8GB RAM and a discrete graphics card (NVidia cards work best, but AMD cards work with some issues).
-The [Hardware Requirements](../hardware-requirements) page contains minimum requirements for each profile.
+The [Hardware Requirements](/users/hardware-requirements) page contains minimum requirements for each profile.

 ## Installation
 To install OpenSpace, you download the `.zip` file from the OpenSpace [homepage](https://openspaceproject.com) and unzip the file.